-- Smoking cessation programmes are actively supported. - We encourage the establishment of smoke free environments, particularly those where we provide grant assistance. - We will make our own public buildings no smoking zones. - We will encourage and support our staff to give up smoking. - Through our outreach activities we encourage healthy lifestyles, reducing dependency on smoking, alcohol and other drugs.
+- We actively support smoking cessation programmes. - We encourage the establishment of smoke free environments, particularly those where we provide grant assistance. - We will make our own building no smoking zones. - We will encourage and support our staff to give up smoking. - Through our outreach activities we will encourage healthy lifestyles reducing dependency on smoking, alcohol and other drugs.